das-dias/PyMUST/README.md

 # PyMUST
-This is a Python reimplementation of the MUST ultrasound toolbox for synthetic image generation and reconstruction (https://www.biomecardio.com/MUST/).
+This is a Python reimplementation of the MUST ultrasound toolbox for synthetic B-mode image generation and reconstruction (https://www.biomecardio.com/MUST/).

 *Notice:* this is still under development, and might have bugs and errors.
 Also, even if results should be the same with Matlab version, small numerical differences are expected.
 If you find any bug/unconsistency with the matlab version, please open a github issue, or send an email to ({damien.garcia@creatis.insa-lyon.fr, gabriel.bernardino@upf.edu}).